Latest coronavirus news in NZ

 If you are sick, call your GP before you visit, or call Healthline on 0800 358 5453.

-To avoid contracting and spreading the virus, wash your hands properly, cough and sneeze into your elbow and throw tissues away immediately.
+To avoid contracting and spreading the virus, wash your hands properly, cough and sneeze into the crook of your elbow and throw tissues away immediately.